Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 1: Monitoring Drift Burst

 \subsection{Empirics}

-For the empirical application, we apply the same controlling procedures on the drift burst test as in the previous section on the Nasdaq ETF (ticker: IXIC) and the S\&P 500 ETF (ticker: SPY) for the period spanning from 1996 to 2020.
-The data was collected from the Refinitiv Tick History Database at the one-second frequency and we use the rules in \citet{barndorff2009realized} to clean the raw data.
-We test for drift bursts minute-by-minute and control the familywise error rate at $0.1$\%.
+We apply the same controlling procedures to the drift burst test using data from the Nasdaq ETF (ticker: IXIC) and the S\&P 500 ETF (ticker: SPY) covering the period from 1996 to 2020.
+The data was obtained from the Refinitiv Tick History Database at a one-second frequency, and we follow the data cleaning rules outlined in \citet{barndorff2009realized}.
+We test for drift bursts on a minute-by-minute basis and control the familywise error rate at a level of $0.1$\%.

-Figure \ref{figEmpiricalPrices} plots the weekly Nasdaq and S\&P 500 ETFs.
-The identified drift bursting weeks (with at least one rejections within the week) are indicated with grey bars.
-The Nasdaq index bursts particularly often in the early 2000s after the collapse of the dot-com bubble.
+The weekly prices of the Nasdaq and S\&P 500 ETFs are illustrated in Figure \ref{figEmpiricalPrices}, with grey bars indicating weeks that exhibit drift bursts.
+Drift bursts are determined using the test proposed by \cite{christensen2018drift} and the SCC controlling procedure.
+It is evident that the Nasdaq index experienced a higher number of drift bursts, particularly in the early 2000s following the collapse of the dot-com bubble.
 The S\&P 500 index barely has any rejections.
-The autocorrelation of the drift burst statistic are higher for the Nasdaq than for the S\&P 500 ($0.926$ vs. $0.861$).
-This is consistent with our observations in Table \ref{tabSimsDriftBurst} that the estimated autocorrelation coefficient is higher for processes with longer-lasting signals (i.e., more observations under the alternative hypothesis).

-Table \ref{tabEmpiricalR} reports the rejection frequencies of the drift burst test with the seven FWER controlling procedures.
-Compared to the benchmark procedures, the SCC test detects more drift burst days (i.e., at least one rejection within the day) and intervals (i.e., total number of rejections) in the Nasdaq index.
-For the S\&P 500 index ETF, the SCC procedure detects more drift burst days and intervals than the inequality-based and Gumbel methods but slightly less than the resampling procedure.
-The bursting episodes in the S\&P 500 are relatively short-lived which is in line with the Flash Crash DGP considered in our simulations, while the Nasdaq index has persistent drifts as shown in \citet{laurent2022unit}, resembling the persistent expansion DGP.
-Our simulations show that the SCC test has higher power in detecting persistent drifts, whereas the resampling procedure performs slightly better in detecting short flash crashes.
+Table \ref{tabEmpiricalR} reports the rejection frequencies of the drift burst test using the aforementioned controlling procedures.
+Compared to the benchmark procedures, the SCC test demonstrates a higher sensitivity in detecting drift burst days (i.e., at least one rejection within the day) and time intervals (i.e., the total number of rejections) in the Nasdaq index.
+In the case of the S\&P 500 index ETF, the SCC testing procedure detects more drift burst days and intervals than the inequality-based and Gumbel methods, albeit slightly fewer than the resampling procedure.
+It is noteworthy that the bursting episodes in the S\&P 500 are relatively short-lived, aligning with the Flash Crash data-generating process considered in our simulations.
+On the other hand, the Nasdaq index exhibits persistent drifts \citep[as reported in][]{laurent2022unit}, akin to the persistent expansion data-generating process.